Adapting to climate change

 These changes will affect our individual health and wellbeing, along with the key industries and resources that underpin the state's economy.

 Building resilience and adapting

-The state government’s Directions for a Climate Smart South Australia sets out a policy direction to support South Australian communities, industries, businesses and the environment build resilience and adapt to climate change by managing risk and harnessing opportunities.
+The South Australian Government Climate Change Action Plan 2021-2025 includes a range of actions that support South Australian communities, industries, businesses and the environment build resilience and adapt to climate change by managing risk and harnessing opportunities.

 The Department for Environment and Water also works across government on initiatives that support climate change adaptation including Stronger Together - South Australia's Disaster Resilience Strategy, Healthy Parks, Healthy People SA, coastal adaptation, and bushfire risk and recovery actions.

-Locally based adaptation plans and initiatives are in place across the South Australian government regions, to support communities, business and individuals adapt to, and mitigate the economic, social and environmental impacts of climate change.
+Locally based adaptation plans and initiatives are in place to support communities, business and individuals adapt to, and mitigate the economic, social and environmental impacts of climate change.